 The Ravalli County Museum, located in Hamilton, Montana, houses unique historical collections.
 Historical exhibits constitute the majority of our focus.
 We display elements of the indigenous people’s heritage through the establishment of Montana’s first white settlement.
 The Museum is a repository for the Bitter Root Valley’s artifacts, collections, archives and oral histories.

-The Museum was once the Ravalli County Courthouse, built in 1900 and designed by A.J.
-Gibson.
-It is significant symbolically and historically as it was the hub of social and political activity and has remained so since becoming the repository of the Bitter Root Valley’s artifacts, collections, and oral histories.
+The Museum resides in the Ravalli County Courthouse, designed by A.J.
+Gibson and built in 1900.
+It is significant symbolically and historically as it was the hub of civic and community activities and has remained so for over 115 years.

 Two thirds of Ravalli County Museum’s operational costs are funded through events, grants, donations, and memberships.
 The remaining one third of operational costs is funded through a 1 mill levy.